Medical and health science

 - Develop Financial and Career Planning Skills – Set a personal financial goal, research a career to meet that goal, and create a plan for achieving financial stability.

-8th grade course: Principles of health science (high school credit)
+8th grade course: Principles of Health Science (high school credit)

 Course length: Full year